jwilk-forks/pyneural/README.md

 PyNeural is a neural network library written in Cython which is powered by a simple but fast C library under the hood.
-PyNeural uses the cblas library to perform the backprogation algorithm efficiently on multicore processors.
+PyNeural uses the cblas library to perform the backpropagation algorithm efficiently on multicore processors.
-PyNeural exposes a simple Python API that plays nicely with NumPy, making it easy for you to munge your data sets as needed and quickly use them to train a neural network for classifiction.
+PyNeural exposes a simple Python API that plays nicely with NumPy, making it easy for you to munge your data sets as needed and quickly use them to train a neural network for classification.

 ### Installation